-Our empirical strategy to estimate the effect of digital technologies on the demand for skills relies on substantial variation across three dimensions: municipalities, industrial categories, and time.
-We take advantage of the fact that industries vary in their degree of reliance on digital technologies in a pre-determined manner, by interacting our main technology variable-related to the supply of local internet service-with industry-specific information on the demand for information and communications technology.
-Industries that use information technology intensively and that are located in cities that have early access to internet services are likely early adopters of digital technologies.
-The fact that the internet rollout varied across municipalities and over time makes it possible to control for municipality-specific and time-specific effects.
-Therefore, the identification of the effect of technology uses across-municipality differences in internet services provision over time for industries that differentially use information technology.
-Furthermore, we explore the fact that Brazilian employers are exposed to varying degrees of de facto labor regulations, as measured by the number of Ministry of Labor inspections per establishment in the city and broad sector, and analyze how the effect of digital technologies on the demand for skills depends on the enforcement of labor regulations.
+Our empirical strategy to estimate the effect of digital technology on the demand for tasks is based on a "triple difference", or difference-in-difference-in-differences, approach.
+It relies on substantial variation across three different dimensions: municipalities (comparing cities with early versus late internet access), industrial categories (comparing industries with high versus low technological intensity), and time (comparing cities before and after internet adoption).
+Our main assumption is that differences in trends in the main outcomes of interest, between cities that received internet early compared to cities that received internet later, are constant across industries with high and low technological intensity.
+We rely on the fact that industries vary in their reliance on digital technology in a pre-determined manner, by interacting our main technology variable-related to the supply of local internet service with industry-specific information on the demand for information and communications technology (ICT).
+ICT intensive industries located in cities that have early access to internet services are likely early adopters of digital technology.
+The fact that the internet rollout varied across municipalities and over time makes it possible to control for municipalityspecific and time-specific effects.
+Therefore, the identification of the effect of technology uses across-municipality and over time differences in internet services provision for industries that differentially use information technology.
+Furthermore, we explore the fact that Brazilian employers are exposed to varying degrees of de facto labor regulations, as measured by the number of labor inspections per establishment in the city and one-digit sector of activity, and analyze how the effect of digital technology on the demand for tasks depends on the enforcement of labor regulations.

-Our main findings suggest that technology-intensive industries located in cities with earlier access to the internet reduce their relative reliance on manual and routine tasks, thereby shifting the skill composition of industries and cities toward cognitive and non-routine tasks.
-Among the set of routine tasks, tech-intensive industries located in cities with earlier access increase their relative use of cognitive skills as compared to manual skills in the aftermath of technology adoption.
+Our main findings suggest that technology-intensive industries located in cities with earlier access to the internet reduce their reliance on manual abilities and routine activities, relative to low-technology industries, thereby shifting the skill composition of industries and cities toward cognitive and non-routine tasks.
+Among the set of routine activities, tech-intensive industries located in cities with earlier access to the internet differentially increase their relative use of cognitive skills as compared to manual skills in the aftermath of technology adoption.
 In addition, the evidence shows that the stringency of the enforcement of labor market regulations at the subnational level matters for the extent of the adjustment.
-In contrast with labor policy intentions, our results suggest that labor market regulations differentially benefit the use of more non-routine and cognitive tasks.
+In contrast with labor policy intentions to support the less educated workforce, our results suggest that labor market regulations differentially support the use of non-routine activities and cognitive abilities.

 A large body of research has been devoted to the important topic of the labor market consequences of technological change.
 Digital technologies are one of the main drivers of the world economy today and their impact on the labor market is a topic of continuous discussion.
-The debate is supported by the empirical relationship between the expansion of technology over the last decades and the coincident polarization of the labor force, leading to a decrease the share of middle-skilled jobs, while the employment shares of high-skilled and low-skilled jobs increase (Autor, Levy, and Murnane 2003; Acemoglu and Autor 2011).
+The debate is supported by the empirical relationship between the expansion of technology over the last decades and the coincident polarization of the labor force, leading to a decrease in the share of middle-skilled jobs, while the employment shares of high-skilled and low-skilled jobs increase (Autor, Levy, and Murnane 2003; Acemoglu and Autor 2011).